 1/4 C chopped nuts (optional)

 Melt butter in a microwavable dish.
 Pour 1 cup of sugar and flour into a mixing bowl, whisking in milk.
 Mix well.
 Then, pour in melted butter and vanilla and whisk it all well together.
 Butter a baking dish.
 Now rinse and pat dry the blackberries.
 Pour the batter into the buttered baking dish.
 Sprinkle blackberries over the top of the batter; distributing evenly.
 Sprinkle on nuts.
 Sprinkle ¼ cup sugar over the top.
 Bake in the oven at 350 degrees for 1 hour, or until golden and bubbly.
 If you desire, sprinkle an additional teaspoon of sugar over the cobbler 10 minutes before it’s done.

 Overripe Banana's = Tonight's Banana Bread.
-Big Daddy just loves this treat.
-I think he intentionally avoids the banana's (and hopes the kids do too) so I'll make this bread.
+My family just loves this treat.
+I think they intentionally avoids the banana's so I'll make this bread.

 And its sooo easy...

 3 or 4 ripe bananas, smashed